Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 I'd generally shoot this photo on the steps, but it was getting dark.
 Using an alcove allowed me to bounce some flash and light the scene.

-I often photograph the bride on her own if she's up for it, which can produce some fun shots too!
+I often photograph the bride independently if she's up for it, which can produce some fun shots, too!

 Old Marylebone Town Hall Wedding Photography FAQs